 As in other POLG-related disorders, people with ataxia neuropathy spectrum typically have mtDNA depletion in the tissues affected by the condition, such as the brain.
 MtDNA depletion decreases the amount of energy available to the cell due to reduced oxidative phosphorylation, which may account for the signs and symptoms of ataxia neuropathy spectrum.More About This Health Condition

 Childhood myocerebrohepatopathy spectrum

-Childhood myocerebrohepatopathy syndrome (MCHS) is also caused by mutations in the POLG gene.
+Childhood myocerebrohepatopathy syndrome (MCHS) is also caused by variants in the POLG gene.
 MCHS is a POLG-related disorder that affects the muscles (myo-), brain (cerebro-), and liver (hepato-).

-Many mutations in the POLG gene can cause MCHS.
-Most of these mutations change single amino acids in the alpha subunit of pol γ.
-These mutations reduce the activity of pol γ, decreasing mtDNA replication.
+Many variants in the POLG gene can cause MCHS.
+Most of these variants change single amino acids in the alpha subunit of pol γ.
+These variants reduce the activity of pol γ, decreasing mtDNA replication.

 As in other POLG-related disorders, people with MCHS typically have mtDNA depletion in muscle, brain, or liver tissue.
 MtDNA depletion impairs oxidative phosphorylation in these tissues and decreases the energy available to the cells, which may cause the signs and symptoms of MCHS.More About This Health Condition

 MedlinePlus Genetics provides information about Mitochondrial neurogastrointestinal encephalopathy diseaseMore About This Health Condition

 Variants in the POLG gene cause another POLG-related disorder called myoclonic epilepsy myopathy sensory ataxia (MEMSA), which is characterized by recurrent seizures (epilepsy), muscle weakness (myopathy), and problems with coordination and balance (ataxia).